 Another skill set Dian used in the co-op example is giving clear observations.
 You can learn more about forming clear observations on episode one of this podcast.
 Dian also used “recapping” —also commonly referred to as mirroring or reflection.
 Recapping is basically giving a headline of what you heard the person say and is a form of observation.

 Why practice self-empathy?

-Self empathy has a lot of different applications.
-On a broad level, it’s very helpful to practice self empathy when talking with other people before you respond to them so you can be in choice about how you respond to the situation.
-Another circumstance where having self empathy can be practice is when we’re having judgements of ourselves.
-The story, “F-ing Strategies,” in the Urban Empathy book illustrates self-empathy when experiencing inner judgement.
+Self-empathy has a lot of different applications.
+On a broad level, it’s very helpful to practice self-empathy when talking with other people before you respond to them so you can be in choice about how you respond to the situation.
+Another circumstance where having self-empathy can be practice is when we’re having judgments of ourselves.
+The story, “F-ing Strategies,” in the Urban Empathy book illustrates self-empathy when experiencing inner judgment.
 There are many other examples of self-empathy being practiced in Urban Empathy.
 We will explore other examples in later episodes.

-Self empathy can really make a difference in how we respond to other people.
-It also can make a difference when we’re having judgements of ourselves.
+Self-empathy can really make a difference in how we respond to other people.
+It also can make a difference when we’re having judgments of ourselves.

 Here’s a challenge for you this week:

 The next time you notice yourself having a strong response to something, whether positive or negative take a moment to practice self-empathy.
 If you’re actually in conversation with someone, you can silently connect with yourself about your own feelings and needs.
 You can also excuse yourself from the situation and tell the person you need a few moments before you can come back to the conversation.